 Weeknight-friendly.
 If you can multitask (i.e., make the sauce and soak/cook the rice noodles while the tofu and mushrooms cook), this meal takes 45 minutes to make.
 Okay, you need to press the tofu beforehand, but that takes 1 minute.
 Okay, fine, 46 minutes!

-And for another weeknight-friendly, East Asian inspired dish, check out these 15-Minute Vegan Noodles with Chili Garlic Sauce.
-Or, if you want an East Asian-inspired feast, serve my Spicy Korean Cucumber Salad as an appetizer to these lettuce wraps.
+And for another weeknight-friendly, East Asian inspired dish, check out these Gochujang Noodles.
+Or, if you want an East Asian-inspired feast, serve these lettuce wraps as an appetizer for my restaurant-style Tofu Stir Fry.